Image by Dr Helen Newall

 Lauren Tucker is a millennial dance artist based in the UK.
 She has recently formed a new company, Tuckshop Dance Theatre in 2016, with an ambitious vision to create high quality dance theatre and digital exports for young audiences.
 She makes creative work, performs, facilitates learning to take place, and develops opportunities for dance and people in the Northwest.

-In education and training, Lauren went to Liverpool Community College, Liverpool John Moores, and continued her training through 12 Degrees North Dance Company.
+In education and training, Lauren went to Hilbre High School, Liverpool Community College, Liverpool John Moores, and continued her training through 12 Degrees North Dance Company (2-12-2015).
 She also has a Diploma To Teach In The Lifelong Learning Sector from Liverpool Hope University.
 Lauren works with a diverse range of people, in a diverse range of settings across a wide range of art forms.

 In 2014, Lauren began exploring Aerial Theatre with Wired Aerial Theatre through the Plumb Project supported by Leftcoast.
 Since then Lauren has enjoyed learning Vertical Wall and Bungee Assisted Dance.
 In 2019, Lauren worked with Wired Aerial Theatre to film a VICE documentary and became a qualified bungee workout instructor.